 - 1/3 cup + 1 tablespoon (95 ml) milk

 - Coarse sugar for sprinkling on top optional

 To make the blackberry filling:

-- Preheat oven to 400°F. Spray an 8-inch square baking pan well with non-stick cooking spray and set aside.
+- Preheat the oven to 400°F (204°C).
+Spray an 8-inch square baking pan or 9-inch round pie dish well with non-stick cooking spray and set aside.

-- Pour the blackberry filling into the prepared baking dish and set aside.
+- Remove from the heat, pour the blackberry filling into the prepared baking dish, and set aside.

 To make the topping:

-- Drop equal-sized spoonfuls of the topping on top of the blackberry filling (I prefer to do about 9 spoonfuls).
+- Drop equal-sized spoonfuls of the topping on top of the blackberry filling (I prefer to do about 9 spoonfuls for an 8-inch square pan and 7 spoonfuls for a 9-inch round dish).
 Sprinkle the topping with coarse sugar or granulated sugar if desired.

-- Bake at 400°F for 20-25 minutes (check at 15 minutes if your oven runs a little hot) or until the filling is bubbly and the biscuits are lightly golden brown and cooked through.
-Remove from the oven and set aside to cool for 20-30 minutes before serving.
+- Bake for 20 to 25 minutes or until the filling is bubbly and the biscuits are lightly golden brown and cooked through.
+Remove from the oven and set aside to cool for 20 to 30 minutes before serving.